The Impacts of Teacher Training and Parental Engagement on Kindergarten Quality in Ghana

 In-service teacher training: NNTTC’s training for kindergarten teachers and head teachers began with a five-day course, followed by a two-day refresher training four months later, and a one-day refresher four months after that.
 The program offered experiential training for teachers, and included ongoing monitoring and support.
 The training focused on helping teachers provide age-appropriate/play-based instructional techniques and an encouraging, positive classroom environment.

-Parental awareness training: This program consisted of three educational sessions (one per term) held during PTA meetings.
-District counselors screen videos, followed by discussion, which focused (1) play-based learning, (2) parents’ role in child learning, and (3) encouraging parent-teacher and parent-school communication.
+Parental awareness meetings: This program consisted of three educational sessions (one per term) held during PTA meetings.
+District education coordinators screened videos, followed by discussion, which focused on (1) play-based learning, (2) parents’ role in child learning, and (3) encouraging parent-teacher and parent-school communication.

-In addition, at each of the 240 schools, researchers randomly chose 15 kindergarten students from KG1 and KG2 classrooms and measured their school readiness skills, including early academic skills, social-emotional development, and behavioral outcomes.
-Researchers plan to follow the students as they enter their second year of kindergarten and primary school, and one year later when children were in their first and second years of primary, in order to understand the lasting impacts of the program of children, as well as the teachers to understand sustained impacts on teaching quality.
+At each of the 240 schools, researchers randomly chose 15 kindergarten students from KG1 and KG2 classrooms and measured their school readiness skills, including early academic skills, social-emotional development, and behavioral outcomes.
+Researchers followed the students as they entered their second year of kindergarten and primary school, and one year later when children were in their first and second years of primary, in order to understand the lasting impacts of the program of children, as well as the teachers to understand sustained impacts on teaching quality.

 Classroom quality: The program significantly improved classroom quality, including implementation of developmentally appropriate practices.
 The teacher training program also improved the quality of teacher-child interactions in the classroom.
-Specifically, the program improved teachers’ supporting of student expression (e.g., supporting students to reason and problem solve, consider student ideas) and emotional support and behavior management (e.g., positive climate, consistent routine).
+Specifically, the program improved teachers’ support of student expression (e.g., supporting students to reason and problem solve, consider student ideas) and emotional support and behavior management (e.g., positive climate, consistent routine).
 The program did not improve teachers’ facilitation of deeper learning, however (e.g., scaffolding, quality feedback).
 These skills might need more intensive and content-focused training.
 However, one year after the program implementation ended, researchers found that impacts on implementation of developmentally appropriate practices persisted, but were smaller, and impacts on teacher-child interaction quality faded out after support was removed.
 Impacts on support for student expression were lower than in the comparison group on year later.
 This puzzling finding will require further analysis to determine if teachers in particular types of school environments were more or less likely to reduce their support for student expression after the training and district support ended.

 Teachers’ professional well-being: The program led to some impacts on teachers’ professional well-being, reducing teacher burnout for all teachers, and teacher turnover in the private sector.
-Specifically, the training reduced the probability that a teacher would leave the kindergarten classroom by the third term from 43.5% to 12.3% (teacher training condition) and 17.4% (teacher and parent training condition).
+Specifically, the training reduced the probability that a teacher would leave the kindergarten classroom by the third term from 44 percent to 12 percent (teacher training program) and 17 percent (teacher and parent training program).
 Notably, in private schools the program reduced turnover to levels similar to the public sector.
 One year after the program ended, teachers were still using more developmentally appropriate practices and reported lower levels of burnout than comparison group teachers.

 Finally, the program was found to be equally effective in the public and private sector, suggesting that the conditions for teachers may not differ greatly across the sectors and that trainings could be useful for teachers in both public and private schools.

-The QP4G materials are now publicly available upon request.
+The QP4G training materials are now publicly available upon request.
 If you would like to request access, please submit this Google Form.
 The evaluation datasets are also publicly available: Baseline, Midline, and Endlin